nanand83/smartgwt-projects/README.md

   <inherits name="com.smartgwtee.tools.Tools"/>
   ```
 2. Implemented a Data Processor to perform a manual load of data into a SqlDataSource, in an attempt to understand the underpinnings:
-    a.
-Standalone SmartGwt application relies on server.properties - The ```webRoot``` setting is key.
+    - Standalone SmartGwt application relies on server.properties - The ```webRoot``` setting is key.
-    b. ```ISCInit.go()``` prepares the SmartGwt environment.
+    - ```ISCInit.go()``` prepares the SmartGwt environment.
 This is critical so as to work with DataSourceManager, ServletTools and other server-side SmartGwt tools.
-    c.
-Can prove useful if there's a need for Batch jobs running on same web-hosted environment.
+    - Can prove useful if there's a need for Batch jobs running on same web-hosted environment.

 #### Plan for Week of May 11 2020 -